 The State Auditor's Bureau of Special Investigations (BSI) is charged with investigating claims of fraudulent or wrongful receipt of payment or services from public assistance programs, including DTA public assistance benefits.
 Only BSI, as a law enforcement agency, has the authority to bring criminal actions against those committing fraud.
 DTA is responsible for identifying cases where fraud may exist, referring alleged fraud cases to BSI for review and pursuing those cases administratively, if BSI has declined to pursue criminal action.
-More than 2,200 cases were referred to BSI by the Department in fiscal year 2020.
-Comparable to the impact seen on the number of case closures associated with IPVs and UPVs, the number of BSI referrals decreased as a result of the COVID-19 pandemic from about 6,000 in fiscal year 2019.
+More than 2,037 cases were referred to BSI by the Department in FY2021.

-ATM AND POS BLOCKING
+ATM AND POINT OF SALE BLOCKING

 Most recipients of DTA assistance access their benefits using an electronic benefits transfer (EBT) card at a point of sale (POS) retail terminal or by withdrawing funds from an automated teller machine (ATM).
-Massachusetts law limits both where economic assistance funds may be used, and the items that can be purchased with those funds.
-For example, a client cannot use their EBT card to purchase anything at a package store, and cannot lawfully purchase cigarettes with an EBT card at any type of store.
-NOTE: SNAP benefits cannot be redeemed for cash at ATMS or through cash back options at POS terminals.
+Massachusetts law limits both where economic assistance funds may be used and the items that can be purchased with those funds.
+For example, a client cannot use their EBT card to purchase anything at a package store and cannot lawfully purchase cigarettes with an EBT card at any type of store.
+SNAP benefits cannot be redeemed for cash at ATMS or through cash back options at POS terminals.

 To limit the use of economic assistance at prohibited locations, DTA has monitored ATM and POS transactions made by recipients in retail and other establishments since February 2013.
 Each year PI monitors millions of transactions to identify ATMs and POS terminals where economic assistance may not be used.
-Once identified, PI can block all EBT transactions at the prohibited establishment.
-In fiscal year 2020, DTA blocked more than 480 new POS and ATM terminals at prohibited locations, bringing the total number of blocked Massachusetts locations to more than 2,930.
+Once identified, PI can block all EBT transactions at the prohibited establishment In FY2021, DTA blocked more than 683 new POS and ATM terminals at prohibited locations, bringing the total number of blocked Massachusetts locations to more than 4,097.
 DTA continues to work with third party financial processors to enhance and expand this important PI initiative.

 Working with retailers is also essential to PI's success.
 When they are able, PI staff members conduct outreach and provide training to small, independent retailers across the Commonwealth to ensure that owners and employees are aware of their legal responsibilities.
 DTA has developed downloadable signage for retailers that describe what products are ineligible for purchase with economic assistance.
-Any business that accepts EBT card payments is required to post the signage.1
+Any business that accepts EBT card payments is required to post the signage.